Skew Schur polynomials and cyclic sieving phenomenon: Introduction

 We identify a partition with the corresponding Young diagram.
 Given a Young diagram $\lambda$, let $\SSYT_m(\lambda)$ be the set of semistandard Young tableaux of shape $\lambda$ with entries in $\{1,\ldots,m\}$.
 In~\cite{Rho10}, Rhoades proved representation-theoretically that if $\lambda$ is of rectangular shape, the triple

-exhibits the cyclic sieving phenomenon, where $\pr$ is {\it jeu-de-taquin} promotion, $\kappa(\la)=\sum_{i\ge 1}(i-1)\la_i$, and $s_\la(1,q, \ldots, q^{m-1})$ is the principal specialization of the \emph{Schur polynomial} $s_\la(x_1, \ldots, x_m)$.
-Since then, there have been several studies of which cyclic sieving phenomena occur under which conditions on non-rectangular tableaux (for instance, see~\cite{PSMJ21, MBS14, Sam20, OP19, OP21, PW11}).
+exhibits the cyclic sieving phenomenon, where $\pr$ is {\it jeu-de-taquin} promotion, $\kappa(\la)=\sum_{i\ge 1}(i-1)\la_i$, and $s_\la(1,q, \ldots, q^{m-1})$ is the principal specialization of the {\it Schur polynomial} $s_\la(x_1, \ldots, x_m)$.
+Since then, there have been several studies on the following issues: \begin{enumerate} \item When $\ld$ is not of rectangular shape, what conditions guarantee the existence of an action of a finite cyclic group $C$ on $\SSYT_m(\la)$ such that the triple

+exhibits the cyclic sieving phenomenon? \item In (1), can we describe the cyclic group action explicitly? \end{enumerate} For instance, see~\cite{PSMJ21, MBS14, Sam20, OP19, OP21, PW11}.
 In particular, it was shown in~\cite{OP19} that for any Young diagram that satisfies the condition $\gcd(|\la|, m)=1$, the triple

 exhibits the cyclic sieving phenomenon.
-Here the action $\cc$ arises naturally from the $U_q(\mathfrak{sl}_m)$-\emph{crystal} structure of $\SSYT_m(\la)$.
+Here the action $\cc$ arises naturally from the $U_q(\mathfrak{sl}_m)$-{\it crystal} structure of $\SSYT_m(\la)$.

-In this paper, we consider cyclic sieving phenomena associated with skew semistandard Young tableaux.
-Unlike tableaux of normal shape, little is known about cyclic sieving phenomena that occur on skew semistandard Young tableaux.
-It has been conjectured by Alexandersson and Amini \cite[Conjecture 3.4]{AA19} that for any $k, m \in \mathbb Z_{>0}$, there exists an action of a cyclic group $C_m$ of order $m$ on $\SSYT_k(\la)$ such that the triple
+In this paper, we consider cyclic sieving phenomena associated with semistandard Young skew tableaux.
+Unlike tableaux of normal shape, little is known about cyclic sieving phenomena that occur on semistandard Young skew tableaux.
+It has been conjectured by Alexandersson and Amini~\cite[Conjecture 3.4]{AA19} that for any $k, m \in \Z_{>0}$, there exists an action of a cyclic group $C_m$ of order $m$ on $\SSYT_k(\la)$ such that the triple

 exhibits the cyclic sieving phenomenon.
 Here $m\la$ denotes the stretched Young diagram of $\la$ by $m$.
-This conjecture turns out to be affirmative in~\cite{OP21}, where a crystal-theoretical generalization of this phenomenon is also provided.
-Recently, a skew version of this conjecture has been proposed by Alexandersson-Pfannerer-Rubey-Uhlin~\cite[Conjecture 50]{PSMJ21}, which states that there is an action $\beta$ of a cyclic group $C_m$ of order $m$ on the set $\SSYT_k(m\lambda/m\mu)$ such that the triple
+This conjecture turns out to be true in~\cite{OP21}, where a crystal-theoretical generalization of this phenomenon is also provided.
+Recently, a skew version of this conjecture has been proposed by Alexandersson-Pfannerer-Rubey-Uhlin~\cite[Conjecture 50]{PSMJ21}, which states that there is an action of a cyclic group $C_m$ of order $m$ on the set $\SSYT_k(m\lambda/m\mu)$ such that the triple

 exhibits the cyclic sieving phenomenon.

 The present paper concerns the conjecture given in~\cite[Conjecture 50]{PSMJ21}.
 We begin by computing the principal specialization of $s_{m\lambda / m\mu}(x_1, \ldots, x_{k})$ modulo $q^m-1$.
 For instance, in case where $\lambda = (3, 3, 2, 1), \mu = (2, 1), m = 9$, and $k = 4$, we observe that